Shinji Nakae

 Yoshitaka Satō (佐藤 良孝, Satō Yoshitaka), known by the stage name Shinji Nakae (中江 真司, Nakae Shinji), was a Japanese actor, voice actor, and narrator from Kōtō, Tokyo.
 He graduated from Kamakura Gakuen Senior High School, and was affiliated with Aoni Production at the time of his death.
 He was married with fellow voice actress Michiko Hirai, until her death.

 Nakae narrated numerous Nintendo commercials during 2006.
 He retired in 2007 due to his failing health; Hitoshi Kubota took over his role as the narrator of the Nintendo commercials, and Ryūzaburō Ōtomo took over his role as the narrator of the Hey!
 Spring of Trivia game show.

-Shinji Nakae died of hepatocellular carcinoma in a Koganei hospital on June 28, 2007, at 12:30 p.m.
+Shinji Nakae died of hepatocellular carcinoma in a Koganei hospital on June 28, 2007.
 He was 72 years old.